 You want to use apples that don’t disintegrate when baked.
 I also like to combine a tart and sweet apple, so I used Granny Smith and honeycrisp apples in this recipe.
 My other go to apple for pies are Cortland apples, and Golden Delicious would also be great.
 For other good apple options, read my post on all The Best Apples for Baking.

-You could definitely skip the making pie dough part if you are short on time or just want something simpler.
+You could definitely skip making the pie dough part if you are short on time or just want something simpler.
 Use a store-bought pie crust and this pie is ready in no time.

 Yes, apple pie filling freezes nicely.
 I suggest cooking the filling, then cooling thoroughly without draining it.
 Then freeze it in an air-tight container for up to 3 months and thaw in the refrigerator overnight before you need it.
-Before baking, drain the filling and reserve ¼ cup of liquid, exactly as called for in the recipe.
+Before baking, drain the filling and reserve 1/4 cup of liquid, exactly as called for in the recipe.

 If you want to get a jumpstart on your holiday baking, then freezing your pie is your best bet.
 After you assemble your pie, you want to freeze the pie uncovered until it’s frozen.
 It’s best to freeze in a metal or ceramic pie plate.
 A glass pie plate may break going from freezer to oven.

-Once frozen, wrap in 3 layers of plastic wrap and then in a final layer of tin-foil.
+One frozen, wrap in 3 layers of plastic wrap and then in a final layer of tin-foil.
 Be sure to label the pie with what it is, date frozen, and baking instructions.
 When you are ready to bake, you do not need to thaw it.
 Un-wrap the pie and bake straight from the freezer according to the instructions.
 You may need to add a few additional minutes of baking time at the end for the pie to bake through completely.

 Deep Dish Apple Pie